 - Institute for Research in Construction, Assessment of Earthquake Effects on Residential Buildings and Services in the Greater Vancouver Area.
 National Research Council Canada, 1989,34 pp.

 - Institute for Research in Construction, Earthquake Damage In the San Francisco Area and Projection to Greater Vancouver.
 National Research Council Canada, 1990,42 pp.

 - 'Quake' (Part I and 11), Sunset Magazine.
 Sunset Publishing Corporation, 1990.

 - Shapiro, Okino and Ham Associates, The Home Builder's Guide for Earthquake Design.
 Berkeley, California: Applied Technology Council, 1980.

-- For more advice on preparing for earthquakes and other natural disasters, contact the Public Information Planning and Services Directorate, Office of Critical Infrastructure Protection and Emergency Preparedness (613-991-7077) or your local EPC office.
+- For more advice on preparing for earthquakes and other natural disasters, contact Public Safety Canada or your local Emergency Planning Office.

 - To find out about insurance coverage,contact the Insurance Bureau of Canada (1-844-227-5422).